kieran-woodrow/Sql-Database-Complex/README.md

 # How to run
+- Download all files
-Have mysql installed
+- Have mysql installed
-Run Driver.java file
+- Run Driver.java file